Quick Info

 Best TimeApril-May, September-November

-Entry Fee30,000 LBP (approximately $2–4 USD depending on exchange rate)
+Entry Fee~150,000 LBP (approximately $2-5 USD, varies with exchange rate)

 Suggested StayHalf day to full day